Legal Assistance For Your Business Needs

-We invite you to learn more about the areas of business law we service as well as our attorneys that concentrate on these practice areas.
-If your particular legal need isn’t listed below, please contact us so we can learn more about your issue and assist you in finding a solution.
+We invite you to learn more about the areas of business law we service as well as our Virginia attorneys that concentrate on these practice areas.
+If your particular legal need isn’t listed below, please contact us at our Virginia Beach or Chesapeake office so we can learn more about your issue and assist you in finding a solution.

 - Business formations and incorporation (Inc, LLC, LLP)

 - Draft partnership documents